seasonedcc/croods/docs/docs/cauth-hooks.md

 const {
-  formProps, // it contains props for the <form> element emailProps, // it contains props for the email <input> element formState, // an object that contains input values, errors, and other info sending, // true when executing the request error, // error string in the request
+  formProps, // it contains props for the <form> element emailProps, // it contains props for the email <input> element fields // it contains props for the other form fields formState, // an object that contains input values, errors, and other info sending, // true when executing the request error, // error string in the request
 } = state
-sendFunction // redirectUrl => sends the email field and redirectUrl to backend
+sendFunction // (email, redirectUrl) => sends email and redirectUrl to backend
 ```

 ## [useResetPassword](/docs/cauth-reset-password)